-GWM's first two months of results in 2024 has been in line with GWM management's expectations and an improvement over the comparable period in the prior year.
-However, a change in estimate for accounting purposes has resulted in a US\$0.7 million decrease to the fair value of Alaris' preferred equity investment in GWM.
+GWM's current year results have been in line with GWM management's expectations and have been an improvement over the comparable period in the prior year.
+However, during the six months ended June 30, 2024, due to a change in estimate for accounting purposes there was a US\$0.7 million decrease to the fair value of Alaris' preferred equity investment in GWM.
 The resulting fair value in the total GWM investment is US\$76.2 million.

-Heritage - provides masonry and masonry services to commercial building industry in Massachusetts
+Heritage - provides masonry and masonry services to the commercial building industry in Massachusetts

 - In Q4 2023, the Heritage CEO was, unfortunately, required to retire from the business on a shorter timeline than anticipated for personal reasons.
 Alaris immediately brought in a professional management team to assist with the go-forward management succession.
-In addition to the transition of leadership, operational setbacks on certain projects have led to a meaningful decrease in margin and therefore also EBITDA, in the current year, as compared to prior years.
-To provide cash flow flexibility as management transitions, Heritage has deferred distributions for Q1 2024 and anticipates needing to continue to defer for the remainder of 2024. - As a result of these factors and the decrease in Heritage's EBITDA, the fair value of Alaris' common equity investment in Heritage has been reduced to nil at March 31, 2024, representing a decrease to the fair value of US\$1.0 million during the current quarter.
+In addition to the transition of leadership, operational setbacks on certain projects have led to a meaningful decrease in margin and, therefore, also EBITDA in the current year, as compared to prior years.
+To provide cash flow flexibility as management transitions, Heritage has deferred distributions for the first six months of 2024 and anticipates continuing to defer for the remainder of the year. - As a result of these factors and the decrease in Heritage's EBITDA, the fair value of Alaris' common equity investment in Heritage has been reduced to nil during the six months ended June 30, 2024, representing a decrease to the fair value of US\$1.0 million.
 Additionally, the deferral of Heritage's preferred distributions has resulted in a decrease to the fair value of Alaris' preferred equity investment in Heritage of US\$1.8 million.
-The resulting fair value at March 31, 2024 in the total Heritage investment is US\$15.6 million. - The decline in EBITDA has resulted in Heritage's ECR decreasing and it is now below 1.0x.
+The resulting fair value at June 30, 2024 in the total Heritage investment is US\$15.6 million. - As part of supporting the professional management team in place and helping Heritage manage through working capital constraints as they ramp up in the busy spring and summer season, Alaris has contributed a total of US\$2.0 million of promissory notes during Q2 2024 and an incremental \$1.0 million subsequent to June 30, 2024.
+The previous management team had poorly estimated and bid on large projects, and as a result, the current professional management team in place has had to execute that work and finish off those jobs, but meanwhile, have also improved processes and controls for future wins.
+The second half of 2024 should be more profitable than the first half of the year for Heritage, and as mentioned previously, Alaris and Heritage are optimistic that preferred Distributions will re-start in early 2025. - With the support of the professional management team, Heritage is improving its bidding process and is anticipating tracking back to prior earnings levels budget once certain legacy projects have been completed.
+To ease working capital constraints during this transition period, during and subsequent to Q2 2024, Alaris has contributed a total of US\$3 million of promissory notes.

-LMS - rebar and post tensioning fabrication and installer in British Columbia, Alberta and California
+LMS - rebar and post-tensioning fabrication and installer in British Columbia, Alberta and California